setlog/trivrost/CONTRIBUTING.md

 # Contributing
-When contributing to this repository, please first discuss the change you wish to make via issue.
+When contributing to this repository, please first discuss the change you wish to make via an issue.

+This project uses [EditorConfig](https://editorconfig.org) to set some style rules.
+If your IDE does not support it natively, please install [a plugin](https://editorconfig.org/#download).

 ## Learning
 Developer documentation may be found under `docs/dev/`.